nerdscarf/nerdscarf/README.md

 - 😄 Pronouns: They/Them only
 - 🏠 Currently Located: Baltimore, MD
-- 🔭 I’m working on learning how to be a better Frontend Developer.
+- 🔭 I’m working on growing as a Frontend Developer.
-- 📫 How to reach me: @nerdscarf on Instagram and Twitter